Goa Legislative Assembly

 Answer:

-*Will the Minister for Waste Management be pleased to state:
+*WILL the Minister for Information Technology, Electronics and Communications be pleased to state:

 Answer: